 Our goal is to constantly improve the resource efficiency of our operations.
 In practice this means decreasing the amount of energy needed to produce each water trap.
 It also means constantly trying to lower the amount of energy used for heating, as well as to minimize the amount of waste in production.

 The amount of energy used for producing water traps has constantly decreased, mainly due to investments in modern, more efficient machinery.
 In 2018, we needed 2.85 kWh of electricity for each kilogram of product we produced.
-In 2021, we had already lowered that amount to 2.35 kWh.
+After just three years in 2021, we had already lowered that amount to 2.35 kWh.
+Today, we are still continuing to improve our energy efficiency.

 The scrap rate is a measure for how big a part of the products that end up as waste in production.
 We are constantly aiming for a stable production with a minimum of disorders, as this lowers the scrap rate.
 However, it is not sustainable to decrease the scrap rate at the expense of product quality.